 When should children stay home from childcare?

-With infectious diseases, the child's general condition will often mean they need to stay at home and the decision should be based on parental judgement.
-As a rule of thumb, a child should feel well enough to take part in normal activities in childcare and not have a fever.
+With infectious diseases, the child's general condition will often decide if the child needs to stay at home.
+The assessment is based on the parent or guardian's judgement.
+As a rule of thumb, a child should not have a fever and feel well enough to take part in normal activities in childcare.

-The child can return to childcare when the blisters have started to formed scabs.
+The child can return to childcare when all the blisters have formed scabs and the child feels better.

 Conjunctivitis (pink eye)

 There is no reason why children with mild to moderate conjunctivitis should be kept at home.
 Children who have severe conjunctivitis with abundant discharge should be kept home until the discharge has lessened, to avoid the risk of infecting other children.
 Severe conjunctivitis will often need to be checked by a physician and the child's general condition will also largely determine the need to stay at home.

 The child's guardians should decide if the child has conjunctivitis symptoms that ought to be examined by a doctor.
 Childcare staff cannot insist that a child with conjunctivitis symptoms must be examined or treated with eye drops before they can return to childcare, but they can discuss this with the child's guardians if they are in doubt.
 If treatment is prescribed, the child may return to childcare on the day after treatment is begun.

 Diarrhoea with or without vomiting

 Children with diarrhoea can return to childcare two days after they have been symptom-free.
 This also applies to children who use nappies.
 Children who normally have loose stools do not need to be kept at home.
 The parents must decide if their child has unusual diarrhoea.